William Wickline: Trial, imprisonment and execution

 Shortly after the Lerches' disappearances, Wickline was arrested for breaking into a drug store in Nelsonville, for which he was given a year and a half sentence at the Pickaway Correctional Institution in Orient.
 Almost two years later, in December 1984, he was indicted in the Lerch case after Kemp confessed the crime to the authorities.
 Before he could even be officially charged, Wickline was additionally linked to the Marsh murder in West Virginia, and was proposed as a suspect in several other violent crimes involving dismemberment.
 However, he was nonetheless tried solely for the Lerches' murders, which began on July 30, 1985.
 A little more than a week later, he was found guilty on two counts of aggravated murder.
 On September 20, he was sentenced to death for Peggy's murder and to life imprisonment for Christopher's, to which he showed no emotion.
 While charges were filed in the Marsh murder, they were eventually dropped and the case closed due to Wickline's death sentence.

 For the remainder of his life behind bars, Wickline unsuccessfully appealed to both state and federal courts, all of which rejected his appeals.
 After exhausting all of his appeals, Wickline was executed via lethal injection at the Southern Ohio Correctional Facility on March 30, 2004.
 His final meal consisted of an eight-ounce medium-rare filet mignon, old-fashioned potato salad, six buttered rolls, fresh strawberries, shortcake and butter pecan ice cream.
 After entering the execution chamber, he gave two thumbs up to his brothers, who were attending, and calmly awaited the process to take place.
 His supposed last words were "May tomorrow see the courts shaped by more wisdom and less politics."

 Suspected murders

 Aside from his three known killings, Wickline was considered a strong suspect in several other murders that involved dismemberment and were possibly drug-related.
-He was publicly named as a suspect in the following murders:
+He has been publicly named as a suspect in the following murders: